Tyler Mostul PMHNP

 Often the conditions we find ourselves in are extremely stressful, and this significantly affects our experience in the world.

 Under extreme stress, we often do things we would not normally do.
 These behaviors may seem irrational, but when seen in the larger context, they are understandable and reasonable.

 Mental health symptoms are often a message to us, which if understood and learned from, have the potential to liberate us from our suffering.

-Tyler’s goal is to work with you in a way that you find useful, and not rigidly fit you into a particular modality.
-Tyler uses principles from CBT (Cognitive Behavioral Therapy), CBT for psychosis, DBT (Dialectical Behavioral Therapy), and EFT (Emotional Freedom Technique), also known as “Tapping.”
+As a provider, their goal is to work with you in a way that you find useful, and not rigidly fit you into a particular modality.
+They use principles from CBT (Cognitive Behavioral Therapy), CBT for psychosis, DBT (Dialectical Behavioral Therapy), and EFT (Emotional Freedom Technique), also known as “Tapping.”
 This modality can be very useful in helping us release emotional distress and trauma from our body in a way that cognitive and behavioral methods cannot.

 Tyler enjoys yoga, meditation, and LOVES the Wim Hof Method.
 They also enjoy kayaking, observing wildlife (particularly birds), hiking, cycling, reading, chilling by any body of water, and disconnecting from technology as much as possible.

 Blue Cross Blue Shield, MODA, Pacific Source, First Choice.

 Tyler is in network with the insurance companies above, however, please note that the front desk cannot check your benefits.
 If you have questions regarding coverage you must contact your insurance company.